juzeon/fast-mail-bomber/README.md

 # Fast Mail Bomber via Mailman

 Fast Mail Bomber via Mailman (also FMB for short) is an email bombing/spamming tool written in php.
-FMB bombs the target's mailbox by sending bulk emails via the mailman services hosted by different providers.
+FMB bombs the target's mailbox by sending bulk emails via mailman services hosted by different providers.

 **DISCLAIMER: THIS PROJECT IS FOR ACADEMIC PURPOSES ONLY.
 THE DEVELOPERS TAKE NO RESPONSIBILITY FOR ILLEGAL USAGE AND/OR POTENTIAL HARMS.**